-Electric underfloor heating (UFH) is a tempting choice for heating your home.
+One tempting choice for heating your home is electric underfloor heating (UFH) is a.
 Also known as dry underfloor heating, not only is it easy to install and maintain, but it delivers an even spread of warmth across the whole floor surface, cutting out cold spots entirely.

 Once considered a luxury, dry underfloor heating is quickly becoming a must-have feature for the bathroom.
-'UFH is definitely worth thinking about for this area,' says Sarah Wazir, a marketing executive at Warmup (opens in new tab).
+'UFH is definitely worth thinking about for this area,' says Sarah Wazir, a marketing executive at Warmup.
 'You’ll save a lot on the labour costs if the flooring is being lifted up and changed anyway.'
-Electric underfloor heating will also take the chill off the cool surface of your floor tiles.
+Additionally, electric underfloor heating will also take the chill off the cool surface of your floor tiles.

 Products come in an array of heat outputs, depending on the requirements of the space you’re installing UFH in.
 Higher wattage solutions are available for areas with greater levels of heat loss, too.
 If you’re unsure what solution will suit your scheme best, it’s worth bringing in an expert to advise on the different options and carry out a heat loss survey.

-You can choose from loose cable or mat-based systems, each of which features a network of wires that heats up when switched on.
+You can choose from loose cable or mat-based electric underfloor heating systems, each of which features a network of wires that heats up when switched on.
 In turn, this layer of cables warms the floor finish above, transmitting a cosy, radiant heat to the rest of the room.

-'Radiant heat enables comfort to be felt sooner, at a lower temperature level,' says Sarah Wazir.
+'Radiant heat enables comfort to be felt sooner, at a lower temperature level,' says Sarah.
 'Plus there's next to no air flow, which means the temperature remains even throughout the space.'

 The pros of electric underfloor heating

-- Electric underfloor heating provides a radiant warmth that is transmitted upwards from the floor, rather than the warmth being circulated around the room like you’d get with a conventional radiator.
+- With electric underfloor heating you get a radiant warmth that is transmitted upwards from the floor, rather than the warmth being circulated around the room like you’d get with a conventional radiator.
 This means that with an effectively installed electric system, you won’t get cold spots.

-- Fitting some mat-based types of electric UFH should be well within the scope of a competent DIYer.
+- Fitting some mat-based types of electric underfloor heating, such as those at The Underfloor Heating Store, should be well within the scope of a competent DIYer.
 This is an excellent advantage if you want to save money on installation costs, as the labour for installing a water-based solution might amount to as much as £300 per day.

 - One of the main advantages of a dry system is the lower cost of installation and materials.
 'As the wires can be laid directly on top of the subfloor, instead of pipes being fitted into the subfloor, this costs significantly less than a water-based system,' says Adam Chard, content manager at Victoria Plum.